Herbert Dixon (rugby union): Administrative career

 Dixon was elected as Honorary Secretary of London Scottish in 1904. and 1905.
 In 1908, He put out a communication asking for Scots resident in London and interested in rugby union to contact him at his home address of 17 Gracechurch Street.
 The club would then hold a trial on Richmond Athletic Ground.

 In 1910, Dixon stood as Honorary Secretary in place of R. O. Robertson.

 Dixon was elected as Office-bearer in the Scottish Rugby Union for the London district in 1911, 1913, and 1914.

-He was elected Vice-President of the Scottish Rugby Union in 1921.
+He was elected vice-president of the Scottish Rugby Union in 1921.

-He was the Scottish Rugby Union president from 1922–23.
+He was the Scottish Rugby Union president from 1922 to 1923.

 He had to make a statement when both George Aitken and Johnnie Wallace left Blackheath to join London Scottish.
 The players were selected for a Scottish Trial side and then joined the London Scottish side as they thought it would further enhance their credentials for Scotland selection.
 Dixon stated that the players did this of their free will and that they stood the same chance of selection for Scotland at London Scottish as they did at any side.
 He stated that Aitken's parents were Scottish and his father still resided in Blairgowrie; and in the case of Wallace all four of his grandparents were Scottish.
 Rumours had abounded that the Scottish Rugby Union had coerced the move - Dixon described this sharply as 'a tissue of lies'.
 Not at issue: Aitken and Wallace had already represented New Zealand and Australia, respectively.
 At this time switching nationalities was pemissable - indeed Wallace switched back later to captain Australia.